Night At The Museum 2 Filming Location

 Smithsonian Institution: A Storied History

-Founded in 1846, the Smithsonian Institution is a vast complex of museums and educational and research centers, administered and funded by the U.S. government.
+Founded in 1846, the Smithsonian Institution is a vast complex of museums and educational and research centers, administered and funded by the U.Here's the thing — s. government.
 It was established through a bequest from British scientist James Smithson, who, despite never having visited the United States, left his fortune to the nation to found an establishment "for the increase and diffusion of knowledge."
 This vision has shaped the Smithsonian into a global leader in research, preservation, and education.

 The Smithsonian's collection is staggering, encompassing millions of artifacts, artworks, and specimens that span the breadth of human history and the natural world.
 From the Hope Diamond to the Wright brothers' 1903 Flyer, the Smithsonian's holdings represent some of the most significant cultural and scientific treasures on Earth.
 These artifacts, often presented in meticulously curated exhibits, provide visitors with a unique opportunity to connect with the past and explore the wonders of the universe.